GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/terraform/samples/pre-configured-conn-profiles/README.md

 [SMT](https://googlecloudplatform.github.io/spanner-migration-tool/quickstart.html)
 > can be used for converting a MySQL schema to a Spanner compatible schema.

+## Resources Created

-Given these assumptions, it uses a supplied source database connection configuration and creates the following resources -
+Given these assumptions, it uses a supplied source database connection profiles and creates the following resources -

 1. **Pubsub topic and subscription** - This contains GCS object notifications as files are written to GCS for consumption by the Dataflow job.